geoschem/GCClassic/docs/source/gcc-guide/04-data/dry-run-download.rst

 useful if you wish to perform simulations stretching back into the preindustrial period, or running into the future.

-To download data from the Rochester mirror, type:
+To download data from the Rochester site, type:

 .. code-block:: console